techservicesillinois/aws-enterprise-vpc/README.md

          Default region name [None]: us-east-2
          Default output format [None]: json

-     If you do, set the `AWS_PROFILE` environment variable so that Terragrunt and Terraform (as well as the AWS CLI itself) will know which set of credentials to use:
+     If you do, set the `AWS_PROFILE` environment variable so that Terraform (as well as the AWS CLI itself) will know which set of credentials to use:

          export AWS_PROFILE=uiuc-tech-services-sandbox